Christinaw97/MDS_CMSDAS/setup.md

 {: .language-bash}

 If you haven't done it yet, go to your `nobackup` area (`/uscms_data/d3/<YOUR USERNAME>/`) and create a folder for the CMSDAS exercises.
-Once you are there you can clone our repository:
+Once you are there you can setup the CMSSW environment and clone our repository:

 ~~~
+cmsrel CMSSW_11_3_4
+cd CMSSW_11_3_4/src
+cmsenv

 git clone git@github.com:Christinaw97/MDS_CMSDAS.git
 cd MDS_CMSDAS
 ~~~